 The Cooler Master MH630 are wired gaming headphones and can't be used wirelessly.

 The Cooler Master MH630 are decent for wired gaming as they're compatible with most consoles that have an audio jack.
 They're decently comfortable, have negligible lag thanks to their wired connection, and their boom microphone captures voice clearly, even in louder environments.
-On the downside, some may find their bass too boomy and without a companion app, you can't EQ or customize them.
+Unfortunately, some may find their bass too boomy, and without a companion app, you can't EQ or customize them.